 A typical dish is Coddle, for which there is not even a recipe, because it is used to consume leftovers.
 It is usually made by stacking sausage, potatoes, onions, herbs and often barley, which is generally popular in Ireland.

 A classic is the Irish Stew made from lamb, potatoes, onions, carrots and bacon.
 Or try Boxty, the little potato pancakes.
-As Dublin is by the sea, it also eats a lot of seafood.
+As Dublin is by the sea, the locals eat a lot of seafood too.

 To accompany the goulash, you can nibble on Soda Bread, a quick bread where soda is added instead of yeast to make it rise.
 Locals have it with smoked salmon or sweetly with jam.